Autodesk/sydevs/src/sydevs/index.md

 Getting Started
 ---------------

 See the [Getting Started](getting_started.html) tutorial for step-by-step instuctions on how to develop your own simulations using SyDEVS.
+You will need a C++ compiler that implements the C++14 standard.
+SyDEVS has been tested successfully with Visual Studio 2015, Visual Studio 2017, and recent versions of GCC and Clang.

 - [Part 1: Setting up your Simulation Project](getting_started_part01.html)
 - [Part 2: Creating your First Simulation](getting_started_part02.html)